-- Measures to protect existing and encourage new retail development in the Bovingdon High Street Commercial Zone, as shown on the Policies Map will be supported including: - the expansion of existing premises that will result in a net increase in full-time equivalent jobs and/or that has been demonstrated to be necessary to enable the business to grow; - b. new shops and services that complement and contribute positively to the employment, vitality and sustainability of the High Street. - 2.
-In the High Street Commercial Zone, development requiring planning permission should retain retail or services uses.
+- 1. Development proposals which would protect existing and encourage new retail development in the Bovingdon High Street Commercial Zone, as shown on the Policies Map will be supported including: - a. the expansion of existing premises that will result in a net increase in full-time equivalent jobs and/or that has been demonstrated to be necessary to enable the business to grow; - b. new shops and services that complement and contribute positively to the vitality and sustainability of the High Street. - 2.
+In the High Street Commercial Zone, development proposals requiring planning permission should retain retail or services uses.
 Existing premises with ground floor access should retain an active retail frontage and new buildings should create new active retail frontage to attract customers. - 3.
-Redevelopment proposal on the High Street should introduce mixed uses that provide new business with residential units above. - 7.3.9 Specific projects to improve accessibility and reduce congestion by encouraging walking and cycling to the High Street retail area (Commercial Zone 1) will be pursued through the Action Plan in APPENDIX D.
+Wherever practicable, redevelopment proposal on the High Street should incorporate mixed uses on the ground floors with residential units on the upper floors. - 4.
+Development proposals on the High Street (including shop upgrades and expansions) should be designed to respond positively to the character and scale of existing development and to avoid any unacceptable impacts on the amenity of neighbouring businesses and/or residents. - 7.3.9 Specific projects to improve accessibility and reduce congestion by encouraging walking and cycling to the High Street (Commercial Zone 1) will be pursued through the Action Plan in APPENDIX D. See also Policy BOV T2 Parking in High Street Commercial Zone.